 - Tag Transfer

-- Tag Transfer with Renewal (this includes plates being repurchased under a new class, i.e. War of 1812, personalized, or any special tags, etc.)
+- Tag Transfer with Renewal (this includes plates being repurchased under a new class, i.e. standard, personalized, or any special tags, etc.)

 Gather the documents and other items that you will need to take to the MVA:

-- Maryland Driver License Renewal Notice - note that if you do not have one, you still will be able to renew your license;
+- Maryland Driver License Renewal Notice – (please check for any errors or needed changes) note that if you do not have one, you still will be able to renew your license;

 - Current (expiring) Maryland Driver's License - if you have lost it, you may have to prove your identity.
 Contact the Customer Service Center for more information;

-- Documented proof of your social security number that can be verified by the Social Security Administration;
+- Documented proof of your social security number that can be verified by the Social Security Administration (if required);

 - Glasses or contact lenses if needed - see Vision Screening and Requirements for more information;

 - Take your photograph.
-See MVA Photo Guidelines below;
+See MVA Photo Guidelines;

 - Review the documents you brought with you;